-By Anna Hayward, McGill School of Information Studies
+By Anna Haywood, McGill School of Information Studies

 David and Bess, flying from their home at the palace of Ethiopian Emperor Haile Selassie in Addis Ababa, moved to Montreal at only 4 months old.
 Like many in 1967, they came for the excitement that Montreal’s Expo ’67 promised.
 But unlike many Expo goers, David and Bess were lion cubs.

 David and Bess.
 Photo by Miss Claire Vanier, found in the Society’s journal The Lynx (Vol. 1, No. 4 Summer 1967).

 The royal cubs were flown in as part of the Ethiopian Pavilion.
 From their arrival, the Zoological Society of Montreal’s general manager and founding father, Gerald T. Iles, was heavily involved in their care and welfare.
 In fact, he visited the two cubs almost every day in the summer of 1967, protecting them from malevolent maintenance workers who he said tormented and threw cigarette butts at the felines.

 The wild animals seem to have had a real affection for Mr. Iles.
 As he wrote in the Society’s journal The Lynx in 1967 “I tried [giving them] vanilla ice cream.
 This was much appreciated.
 After finishing the treat David would often give me a lick up my face which was hard to take.
 In time Bess would also show her appreciation in the same way.”

 He quickly decided that live animals should never have been brought to Expo ’67, but all the same he tried to keep them happy and healthy.
 The latter pursuit was no easy task – from their arrival, the lions were plagued with infections, abscesses, and illness.
 Mr. Iles spent a considerable amount of time with the lions on his lap, driving them back and forth between the Zoological Society’s veterinarian and the pavilion.